openeuler-mirror/docs/docs/en/docs/StratoVirt/VM_management.md

 -> {"return":[{"props":{"core-id":0,"socket-id":0,"thread-id":0},"qom-path":"/machine/unattached/device[0]","type":"host-x86-cpu","vcpus-count":1},{"props":{"core-id":0,"socket-id":1,"thread-id":0},"qom-path":"/machine/unattached/device[1]","type":"host-x86-cpu","vcpus-count":1}]}
 ```

-Where, online vCPUs have the `qom-path` item, while offline vCPUs do not.
+Online vCPUs have the `qom-path` item, while offline vCPUs do not.

-# Managing the VM Lifecycle
+## Managing VM Lifecycle

-## Overview
+### Description

-StratoVirt can manage the life cycle of VMs, including starting, pausing, resuming, and exiting VMs.
+StratoVirt can manage the lifecycle of a VM, including starting, suspending, resuming, and exiting the VM.

-## Creating and Starting a VM
+### Creating and Starting a VM

-As described in the section "Configuring a VM", users can specify the VM configuration by using command line parameters or the JSON file, and run the stratovirt command on the host to create and start a VM.
+As described in the "Configuring VMs" chapter, you can specify the VM configuration by using command line parameters or a JSON file, and run the stratovirt command on the host to create and start a VM.

-- Run the following command to create and start a VM:
+- When using the command line parameters to specify the VM configuration, run the following command to create and start the VM:

 ```
-$/path/to/stratovirt - [Parameter 1] [Parameter Option] - [Parameter 2] [Parameter Option]...
+$/path/to/stratovirt - *[Parameter 1] [Parameter option] - [Parameter 2] [Parameter option]*...
 ```

-- Use the JSON file to provide the VM configuration.
-The command for creating and starting a VM is as follows:
+- When using the JSON file to specify the VM configuration, run the following command to create and start the VM:

 ```
 $ /path/to/stratovirt \